TiagoApolinario/CodingChallengeSB/README.md

 1. Depth position start from zero, not one;
 2. There can be no gaps in between depth positions;
 3. For the scenario "getBackups(“QB”, JaelonDarden)" where the expected output is #10 – Scott Miller, I am assuming the specification is wrong, and for Scott Miller to be returned we should call "getBackups(“LWR”, JaelonDarden)"

+# How do we scale the solution ?
+## Adding all the NFL teams?
+We can create a new entity "Team".
+Note that the "DepthChart" entity has "TeamId".
+Each depth chart will belong to one team

+## Adding more Sports?
+MLB, NHL, NBA
+We create an entity "Sport".
+Each sport can have many teams